Concordium/concordium-wallet-proxy/README.md

 ## Get transactions

 The endpoint `/accTransactions/{account address}` retrieves a partial list of transactions affecting an account.
-There are three versions of the endpoint, `v0`, `v1` and `v2`.
+There are four versions of the endpoint, `v0`, `v1`, `v2` and `v3`.
-Version `v0` treats transactions with memos as the equivalent transaction without a memo.
+Version `v0` treats CCD transactions with memos as the equivalent transaction without a memo.
-Versions `v0` and `v1` exclude the special transaction outcomes for suspending inactive validators, which are included in `v2`.
+Versions `v0` and `v1` exclude the special transaction outcomes for suspending inactive validators, which are included in `v2` and `v3`.

+Versions `v3` includes in addition transactions affecting an account's plt balance.

 They support the following parameters.
 - `order`: whether to order the transactions in ascending or descending order of occurrence.
 A value beginning with `d` or `D` is interpreted as descending; any other (or no) value is interpreted as ascending.